 Inventories and Prepaid Expenses - Inventories are valued at cost, which approximates market.
 The costs are determined on a first-in, first-out method.
 The cost of inventories in governmental fund types is recorded as expenditures when purchased rather than when consumed.

-Inventories recorded on the district-wide financial statements are recorded as expenditures when consumed rather than when purchased.
-As of December 31, 2015, no inventories exist.
+Inventories recorded on the District-wide Financial Statements are recorded as expenditures when consumed rather than when purchased.
+As of December 31, 2018, no inventories exist.

 Prepaid expenses recorded in the governmental fund types, which benefit future periods, are recorded as expenditures during the year of purchase.
-Prepaid expenses recorded on the district-wide financial statements represent payments made to vendors for services that will benefit periods beyond December 31, 2015.
+Prepaid expenses recorded on the District-wide Financial Statements represent payments made to vendors for services that will benefit periods beyond December 31, 2018.

-Interfunds - Short-term inter-fund receivables/payables represent amounts that are owed, other than charges for goods or services rendered to/from a particular fund in the Fire District and that are due within one year.
+Interfunds - Interfund receivables and payables represent amounts that are owed, other than charges for goods or services rendered to or from a particular fund in the Fire District, and that are due within one year.
 These amounts are eliminated in the governmental column of the Statement of Net Position.

 Capital Assets - General capital assets result from expenditures in the governmental funds.
 These assets are reported in the District-wide Statement of Net Position but are not reported in the Fund Financial Statements.

 All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 Donated fixed assets are recorded at their fair market value as of the date received.
 The Fire District maintains a capitalization threshold of \$5,000.00.
 Improvements are capitalized; the cost of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not.
 All reported capital assets except land and construction in progress are depreciated.
 Improvements are depreciated over the remaining useful lives of the related capital assets.